MrOlm/covid19_population_genomics/README.md

 The purpose of this GitHub page is to share data, analyses, and results related to the analysis of genomic variation in the SARS-CoV-2 genome. **This work is on-going - please feel free to reach out with corrections, additions, or questions.**

-This analysis was performed primarily by Matt Olm (<mattolm@stanford.edu>) in Justin Sonnenburg's lab at Stanford University and Alex Crits-Christoph (<crist-christoph@berkeley.edu>) in Jill Banfield's lab at University of California, Berkeley and analysis is broken up into the following major sections:
+This analysis was performed primarily by Matt Olm (<mattolm@stanford.edu>) in Justin Sonnenburg's lab at Stanford University and Alex Crits-Christoph (<crits-christoph@berkeley.edu>) in Jill Banfield's lab at University of California, Berkeley and analysis is broken up into the following major sections:

 ## [Data and Results Summary](#Data-and-Results-Summary-1)

-An overview of our results and links to quickly download some of the data parsed and generated during this study, including a sequence alignment of all publicly available genomes, a table of gene annotations, and a table SRA run locations of raw reads.
+An overview of our results and links to quickly download some of the data parsed and generated during this study, including a sequence alignment of publicly available genomes on NCBI, locations of genomic SNPs, a table of gene annotations, and a table SRA run locations of raw reads.

 ## [Interpatient variation](#interpatient-variation-1)

 Analysis based on comparing the covid19 genomes assembled from different patients.
-This type of analysis is typically done to understand outbreak clusters and how the genome evolves over time.

 ## [Intrapatient variation](#Intrapatient-variation-1)

-Analysis based on comparing the differences between viral genomes that are generated with a single individual during infection.
+Analyses based on comparing the viral genetic diversity found within single individuals during infection.

 ## [Citations and acknowledgements](#citations-and-acknowledgements-1)

 This work completely depends on the scientists and universities that originally sequenced these genomes and made their data publicly available.

-Note: This method requires access to the raw sequencing reads generated when sequencing covid19 genomes.
-Usually these reads are used to generate a viral genome, the genome is deposited into a public database, and the raw reads are never uploaded publicly. **If you are involved in covid-19 genome sequencing efforts, please consider uploading the raw reads as well so that analyses like this can continue.**
+Note: Intrapatient analyses require access to the raw sequencing reads generated when sequencing covid19 genomes.
+Usually these reads are used to generate a consensus viral genome, the genome is deposited into a public database, and the raw reads are never uploaded publicly. **If you are involved in covid-19 genome sequencing efforts, please consider uploading the raw reads as well so that analyses like this can continue.**

 # Data and Results Summary

-This is where 3 bullet points of results will be (with links to their figure below) and links to the most key datatables that may be useful for others